ravneetsinghgaba/UserRegistration/README.md

 The user registration fields are validated with hibernate validator annotations.

-A Role-based Spring security is created with a MySQL database.
+This is a Role-based Spring security is created with a MySQL database.

 The two main functionalities of this application: